 Once used for holy ceremonies, the betel nut now slowly kills half the population of Papua New Guinea.
-The traditional betel nut chewing has become a nightmare and the government is struggling to control the addiction of an entire nation.
+Traditional betel nut chewing has become a nightmare and the government is struggling to control the addiction of an entire nation.

 Never turn down an invitation!

-Although the consumption of betel nut can have some negative long-term effects, it shouldn’t be considered as completely evil.
+Although the consumption of betel nuts can have some negative long-term effects, it shouldn’t be considered completely evil.

 Joining for a chewing session with the locals is a great way to get to know their lifestyle and connect on a deeper level.
 And isn’t that exactly what we are looking for when we travel?